 Hi there!
 I am Leslie Crudup Villagarcia.
-I am a formally trained, certified, full-time Life Coach committed to getting you on track and KEEPING you on track to living a life that you truly adore.
+I am a formally trained, certified, full-time Life Coach committed to helping you forge a purpose-driven life, in spite of arbitrary societal expectations.
 Coaching is no side-gig for me.
-It is what I love and what I dedicate the entirety of my professional life towards!
+It is what I love and what I dedicate the entirety of my work days towards.

 I value inclusivity.
 I respect your pronouns (mine are she/her/hers).
 I respect your lifestyle.
 I am a proud polyamorous woman, an ally for marginalised groups, and an outspoken advocate for racial and social equity.

-I have spent over a decade working as an educator, trainer, curriculum developer and workshop facilitator in Australia, Europe, Asia and the US.
+I am a triple citizen who has spent over a decade working as an educator, trainer, curriculum developer, e-learning designer, and workshop facilitator in Australia, Europe, Asia and the US.
 I now dedicate my time to using a no-nonsense approach to empower my clients to navigate major life changes and find direction and fulfilment.
-When you work with me, you will NOT be told to simply ‘manifest’ your dreams.
+When you work with me, you will NOT be told to simply sit back and allow the universe to deliver your dream life to you.
 You will be expected to put in the work we agree on to make your goals your reality 😉 Don’t get me wrong!
 I believe in the power of positive thinking, but what I don’t endorse is ‘toxic positivity’ or ‘spiritual bypassing‘.
 Yes, working to manifest what you want in life is important, but it is counter-productive to fall into the ‘positive vibes only’ trap which often leads to empty, unsustainable illusions of fulfilment.
 What matters is the strength of the foundation upon which you build the life you want.

-I have lived a life full of variety and adventure, which has resulted in a very international CV and a multi-faceted perspective on fulfilment.
+I have lived a life powered by curiosity, a love of learning, and a penchant for solo global travel, which has resulted in a very international CV and a multi-faceted perspective on fulfilment.
 This is the foundation on which I have built my private coaching practice.
 I hope that somewhere in my story, you will find a point of connection that resonates with you.
 Please do not hesitate to reach out with any questions you may have.

 A family legacy of helping